mtorpey/journey/notes.md

   * If it was already WP, choose a neighbouring country to join WP instead
 - Summit: each player must visit this city before they can hand in any more destination cards
 - Fall of the Berlin Wall
+- Chernobyl disaster
+- Exit: this country leaves the EU -- stick a yellow sticker on it (*)
+- Brexit: the UK votes to leave the EU.
+Either put a yellow sticker on it, or ignore the will of the people and take another Event card (*)
 - UK invades Faroe Islands: all sea routes in northwest quarter of the board cost double for rest of game (*)
 - Royal Navy attempts invasion: all sea routes connected to this country are blocked for rest of game (*)
 - Ancient ruins discovered: all other players add this city as an extra destination